kkoomen/vim-doge/README.md

 ## Documentation

 Every function, mapping or configurable option should contain documentation.
-The documentation in the `doc/` should be generated using [vimdoc](https://github.com/google/vimdoc).
+The documentation in the `doc/doge.txt` should be generated using [vimdoc](https://github.com/google/vimdoc).

+If you change the `doc/doge.txt` you also have to update the helptags file located in `doc/tags`.
+You can do this by running:
+`:helptags ~/.vim/path/to/doge/doc/`.

 ## Help